tomaszmnich/readinglist/README.md

 ### Current stupid things:

 - The in-app search works, but you cannot select any of the results without dismissing the search.
+- Adding a duplicate book results in a duplicate _author_ in the already existing book.